phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.4.2 - l3 handling distance in absolute pblum_mode bugfix

+* fix conversion between l3 and l3_frac to account for distance when pblum_mode
+  is absolute
+* fix tagged phoebe version in cached bundles to avoid import warning

 ### 2.4.1 - solver filtering and plotting bugfix

 * fix filtering error when not explicitly passing solver to run_solver